wardeiling/Master-Thesis/README.md

 ## Reproducibility: Step-by-Step Guide

+The requirements of this simulation study are R version 4.2.2, the latest stable version of RStudio and the dependencies are described in `renv.lock`.
 This repository uses the [`renv`](https://rstudio.github.io/renv/) package to create a reproducible R environment.
 To replicate the computational setup and rerun the analyses:

 ### Step 1: Setup R and RStudio